-Whilst visiting Macau, it is recommended that you take the opportunity to see the Sun Yat-Sen Park which is located in the northwest of the Macau Peninsula.
+Whilst visiting Macau, it is recommended that you take the opportunity to see the Sun Yat-Sen Park which is located in the north of the Macau Peninsula.
 It is one of forty-three Sun Yat-Sen Parks in the world.
 The park is 390 meters (about 426 yards) in length and 130 meters (about 142 yards) in width and covers an area of about 70,000 square meters (17.3 acres).
 It is the largest park on the Macau Peninsula.
 In recent years, it has received more funding than any others from the Macau Local Council.

 The park, which was created in 1987, was originally named 'Canal Dos Patos Park' to commemorate the friendship between China and Portugal.
 However, in 1990 a full-length bronze statue of Doctor Sun Yat-sen (1866-1925) was placed at its entrance and it was then formally renamed the 'Sun Yat-sen Park'.
 Doctor Sun Yat-sen is known in China as "the Father of the Revolution" or "the Father of the Republic".